shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 Awsoodoo got up and ran over to Huripka, but he got tripped.
 "Awooo!"
 He tried to howl, but it didn't come out like he thought.

-His older brother grabbed him by the legs and held him upside down.
-"You really suck at howling."
+“Did you just try to howl?”
+His older brother laughed as he grabbed him by the legs and held him upside down.
+"You really suck at it."

 Huripka propped herself up on her elbows and turned her muzzle towards the moon. *AWOOOO!* "Injury!" *AWOOOOO!* "Injury!"
 Her howls her pitiful but determined.
 They rang out loud and carried far and wide.
 They echoed off the trees. *AWOOOO!*